 Tickets for Duomo di Milano

 With this in mind, I’d recommend you book your tickets online in advance.
-There’s no need to print your tickets, you can scan display your ticket on your smartphone.
+There’s no need to print your tickets, you can display your ticket on your smartphone.

 ⭐️ Pro tip: There is a strict dress code for entrance to the interior of the cathedral (not for the rooftop).
 Shoulders and knees must be covered.
 However, cover-ups are available and included in some tickets.

-While you do have the option to purchase rooftop only access, you only save €3.
+While you do have the option to purchase rooftop-only access, you only save €3.50.
 I personally think it’s well worth paying extra to see the cathedral itself.

-If you prefer, you can book an organised tour of the cathedral and rooftops, for which you have several options.
+If you prefer, you can book an organised tour of the cathedral and rooftops as part of a bigger Milan tour, for which you have several options.

 Book your Milan tours here:

-A few minutes stroll from Piazza di Duomo, you’ll find the picturesque Piazza Mercanti (Merchant’s Square).
+A few minute’s stroll from Piazza di Duomo, you’ll find the picturesque Piazza Mercanti (Merchant’s Square).
 During the Middle Ages, Piazza Mercanti was the heart of the city and much larger than it is today.

 Galleria Vittorio Emanuele II